gain620/simple-chess/README.md

 # simple-chess
-a simple chess program implementation for the school assignment
+A simple chess program implementated in C++ for the school assignment En passant, promotion, and castling are all implemented.

+How to play the game?

+First select the chess piece that you want to move (eg. A2) and then type in the position that the piece can move to (eg. A4).